open-guides/og-aws/README.md

 * Instance reservations are not tied to specific EC2 instances - they are applied at the billing level to eligible compute hours as they are consumed across all of the instances in an account.
 * If you have multiple AWS accounts and have configured them to roll charges up to one account using the “Consolidated Billing” feature, you can expect _unused_ Reserved Instance hours from one account to be applied to matching (region, availability zone, instance type) compute hours from another account.
 * If you have multiple AWS accounts that are linked with Consolidated Billing, plan on using reservations, and want unused reservation capacity to be able to apply to compute hours from other accounts, you’ll need to create your instances in the availability zone with the same _name_ across accounts.
 Keep in mind that when you have done this, your instances may not end up in the same _physical_ data center across accounts - Amazon shuffles availability zones names across accounts in order to equalize resource utilization.
+* Make use of dynamic [Auto Scaling](#auto-scaling), where possible, in order to better match your cluster size (and cost) to the current resource requirements of your service.

 ### Gotchas and Limitations